4lefts/primary-programming/src/year-5/parachutes/index.md

 ![Code to show the setup of the cloud sprite](./resources/cloud-setup-code.png)
 ![Code to show the start of the cloud sprite](./resources/cloud-start-code.png)
 ![Code to show the movement of the cloud sprite](./resources/cloud-move-code.png)

+## Run

+Now, children can run the game and have a go.
+In the first instance, just allow them to play.

+<iframe src="https://scratch.mit.edu/projects/444784774/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>

+Next, children should **comment** the code.
+Assuming they have logged in to their scratch accounts, they should create a remix of the project, rename it (as something like "Parachute Drop Commented") and work from this.

+Children should have some understanding of how to comment their code, and why this is important, Year 4 (i.e. it lets other programmers know what you were thinking when you made the code, and lets them see why your code is written the way it is.
+Even more important, it helps your memory.
+As programs get bigger and more complicated, you might not remember what each piece of code is doing when you come back to it next week, or even later in the same lesson).

+There are already some comments on the code to show children which bit of the code are less important to the core functionality of the game - draw their attention to these parts,for example the code for stopping the skydiver rotating upside down.
+This will be an important teaching point later, but the game works without these `if` blocks, and children shouldn't get too hung up on what is happening here.

+Children should write comments on the code to explain what each part does, paying particular attention to:

+- What variables are being used?
+Where?
+What do they do in the code?
+What are they modelling?
+- Where is selection being used (i.e. what `if` blocks are there)?
+What are these blocks doing?

+## Investigate

+Next, children should explore the code by changing it, again working from a "remix" of the project.

+Initially, they can explore making changes to numbers, running the code, and seeing what happens.
+They should be taught to make a mental note of what a number was before they changed it, so that they can change it back.
+Then guide them to explore

+- What happens when the `gravity` and `air` resistance are changed?
+- What happens if we change the `wind` variable?
+- Can they make clouds appear smaller of larger?
+- What happens if we change the x and y coordinates of the where the clouds appear?
+- Can children use their work from Year 4 to introduce "lives" to the game?
+Or a score for getting to the ground quicker?